Baby shower: Cultural practices

+In the Islamic tradition of Aqiqah, an animal (such as a sheep) is slaughtered anytime after the birth, and the meat is distributed among relatives and the poor.
+The practice is considered sunnah and is not done universally.

+United States and Canada

+In the United States, the baby shower is the only public event that recognizes a woman's transition into motherhood.

-Modern North America The modern baby shower in America started in the late 1940s and the 1950s, as post-war women were expecting the Baby Boom generation.
-As in earlier eras, when young women married and were provided with trousseau, the shower served the function of providing the mother and her home with useful material goods.
+The modern baby shower in the United States started in the late 1940s and the 1950s, as post-war women were expecting the Baby Boomers generation.
+As in earlier eras, when young women married and were provided with trousseaux, the shower served the function of providing the mother and her home with useful material goods.

 While continuing the traditions from the 1950s, modern technology has altered the form a baby shower takes: games can include identifying baby parts on a sonogram.
 Moreover, although traditional baby showers were female-exclusive, mixed-sex showers have increased in frequency.